 Wusterhausen, Brandenburg, Germany (died 22 October 1837).
 Educated at Halle, he was

 ordained in Copenhagen, Denmark, in 1789.
 He began his missionary service in 1791in

-- June 23, 1951 -- The Saturday Evening Post publishes an article titled "The
+- June 23, 1951 -- The Saturday Evening Post published an article titled "The

 Conqueror of the Congo."
-It's about the work of William Alexander Deans, missionary with
+It recounted the work of William Alexander Deans, missionary with

 Christian Mission in Many Lands.
 Deans (1908-1999) worked in northeast Belgian Congo (now